Before I confuse you. Yes, I am posting another Pastalaya recipe. No, it’s not the same recipe, but yes, it’s just as delicious.

 - Shred prepared rotisserie chicken or season chicken thighs with Tony’s and grill until cooked through.
 Shred or cut into small pieces.

-- Slice smoked sausage into ½ inch slices, halved and add to a heated Dutch oven or large saute pan.
+- Slice smoked sausage into ½ inch slices and add to a heated Dutch oven or large saute pan.

 - Add in ½ roll of Jimmy Dean sausage into heated skillet as well.
 Cook down sausages on medium-high, crumbling breakfast sausage until cooked through and smoked sausage has browned, around 10-12 minutes